Point of Sale

 Your restaurant POS system should be your money-saving hub.
 With POS data and analytics, you can give your business the tools it needs to deal with rising labor costs.

 Knock off some low-hanging fruit simply by reviewing your labor reports and analytics.
-Surprisingly, a lot of restaurant owners (39%) are not using their POS to view labor reports.
+Surprisingly, many restaurant owners (39%) are not using their POS to view labor reports.
 Restaurateurs who don’t use data to make scheduling decisions for servers and bartenders are missing out on some efficiencies that could save them significant costs.

 Have you ever noticed how grocery stores display their produce?
 Certain items are usually always in your line of sight – on shelves or special displays.
 And for good reason: these are high-margin items that store owners want you to buy.